 What are some resources for pet owners wanting to learn more?

 Morris Animal Foundation encourages cat and dog owners to work closely with their veterinarian.
-Appropriate dental care is a great, proactive way to improve the well-being of your pet, now and through their senior years.
+Appropriate dental care is a great, proactive way to improve the well-being of your pet now and through their senior years.
 Get that brush out and make an appointment today with a veterinarian to get your cat’s or dog’s teeth cleaned.
-Let’s keep them smiling!
+Let’s keep them healthy and smiling!

 To learn more about pet health, sign up for Morris Animal Foundation’s monthly email newsletter AnimalNEWS Tips & Tails.